mrd0x/secblog/src/pages/spoofing-file-extensions-using-gdrive-and-onedrive/index.md

 ![Change-File-Extension](./outlook2_rename_to_docx.png)

 Afterwards compose an email to the target and attach the .docx file.
-After sending the file go back and change the file to .docm.
+After sending the email, revert the file to its original extension.

 ![Compose-Email](./outlook3_email_docx_file.png)